21 beautiful black kitchen ideas that designers say will "make the heart of your home a conversation starter"

 Can we also all take a second to appreciate the faux zebra rug?
 It brings in just the right amount of pattern and ties together the dining area and the kitchen perfectly.

-11. Pair black cabinets with crisp white walls
+15. Pair with white walls

 Black kitchen cabinetry with white metro tiles and light wooden effect flooring